mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/projects/index.md

 ## Platform Services

 Platform Services provide a catalog of applications that can be deployed across all project clusters.
+See [Addon Catalog](/ksphere/kommander/latest/projects/addon-catalog) for more information